Ortham/jed-gettext-parser/README.md

 [Jed](https://github.com/slexaxton/Jed/) provides a very nice interface for translation using Gettext in Javascript.

-Jed doesn't supply Gettext translation file parsers: this library can act as the bridge between Gettext binary files and Jed.
+Jed doesn't supply Gettext translation file parsers, so this library can act as the bridge between Gettext binary files and Jed.
 Maybe in future it will also gain the ability to parse `.po` files.

 ## Requirements